 OFFICIAL SELECTION - 2025 ROME FILM FEST

-As Milan - and Italy - holds its breath for what is one of the international opera calendar’s most prestigious events, the stakes couldn’t be higher.
+Milan - and Italy - holds its breath for what is one of the international opera calendar's most prestigious events.
+The stakes are high: the performance will draw political and cultural elites and be broadcast live to cinemas worldwide, including Australia.

-To underscore the opera’s searing relevance, stage director Leo Muscato will set the story in a contemporary war zone.
-As set designer Federica Parolini’s sketches evolve into towering structures, costume designer Silvia Aymonino and her team are hard at work.
-Alberto Malazzi rehearses the chorus, Roberto Bolle workshops with the corps du ballet, and maestro Riccardo Chailly prepares the orchestra.
-Theatre staff ready the near 250-year-old venue.
-There's added anticipation with the arrival of the star international cast – among them Anna Netrebko, Brian Jagde, and Ludovic Tézier - set to fill La Scala’s hallowed halls with their powerful voices.
-But with the clock ticking, and expectations soaring, the drama backstage builds… Will they be ready when the curtain rises?
+Inside La Scala's creative hive, stage director Leo Muscato readies his vision with the set and costume design teams - as the chorus and orchestra rehearse under maestro Riccardo Chailly, and theatre staff prepare the 250-year-old venue.
+There's added anticipation with the arrival of the star international cast – among them Anna Netrebko, Brian Jagde, and Ludovic Tézier - set to fill the theatre's hallowed halls with their powerful voices.
+But with the clock ticking, the tension backstage builds… Will they be ready when the curtain rises?

-Filmed with behind-the-scenes access never before granted by La Scala, THE FORCE OF DESTINY is not a simple chronicling of events, but rather, a vibrant portrait of the world’s most famous opera house.
-Beautifully capturing the remarkable endeavour of staging a major new production, the film reveals the passion, anxiety and brilliance of these artists, and celebrates the grandeur and preciousness of the artform.
+Filmed with unprecedented access, THE FORCE OF DESTINY is more than a behind‑the‑scenes chronicle - it's a vibrant portrait of the world’s most famous opera house.
+Beautifully capturing the remarkable endeavour of staging a major new production, the film reveals the passion, apprehension and brilliance of these artists, and celebrates the grandeur and preciousness of the artform.
 For both newcomers and devoted opera lovers, it’s an invitation to witness the magic of creation on the big screen.